Sage-is/WEB-Sage.Education-docs/docs/features/sso.md

 ### Authentik

 To configure a [Authentik](https://goauthentik.io/) OAuth client, please refer to [documentation](https://docs.goauthentik.io/docs/applications) on how to create an application and `OAuth2/OpenID Provider`.
-The allowed redirect URI should include `<sage-open-webui>/oauth/oidc/callback`.
+The allowed redirect URI should include `<sage-is-ai-ui>/oauth/oidc/callback`.

-While creating provider, please note `App-name`, `Client-ID` and `Client-Secret` and use it for sage-open-webui environment variables:
+While creating provider, please note `App-name`, `Client-ID` and `Client-Secret` and use it for sage-is-ai-ui environment variables:

 ```
       - 'ENABLE_OAUTH_SIGNUP=true'